In 1597, English philosopher Francis Bacon said 'knowledge is power'. Since October of 2000, folding@home has proved that 'power (both

 which has been described as a multi-point Ethernet for use within a computer system.

-lower.
-You just can't beat the price-performance ratio of an Core-i7 motherboard hosting an NVIDIA graphics card.
+You just can't beat the price-performance ratio of a Core-i7 motherboard hosting an NVIDIA graphics card.

 Shifting from brute-force "Chemical Equilibrium" algorithms to techniques involving Bayesian